OpenAPI/Swagger Integration

 }Testing

-Run tests with:
+Run the included OpenAPI integration tests with:

 dotnet test --filter OpenApiIntegrationTests